On this page:

-Graduates with disabilities who are participating in the Commencement Ceremony should contact Jean Denney in the Office of Disability Services or call (937) 775-5686.
-Please call at least two weeks in advance for instructions on line-up procedures.
+Graduates requesting assistance who are participating in the Commencement Ceremony should contact the Office of Disability Services or call (937) 775-5680.

 Guests with Disabilities

 Seating for guests with disabilities and up to two members of their party is available on the floor level.
 Additional seating for guests with mobility impairments is also available on the concourse level.
-All seating is first come, first serve and reservations are not accepted.
+All seating is first-come, first-served and reservations are not accepted.
 Seats are also reserved for those requiring Interpreter Services in Section 204.

 If you have questions please contact the Student Union Administrative Office at (937) 775-5512 or email@example.com.